 West Point cadet from San Francisco Bay Area found drowned after going missing during Spring Break in Florida

-A U.S Military Academy cadet from from the San Francisco Bay Area who went missing while on leave in Florida during Spring Break was found dead as the result of a drowning, officials said.
+A U.S Military Academy cadet from the San Francisco Bay Area who went missing while on leave in Florida during Spring Break was found dead as the result of an accidental drowning, officials said.

 Havin Morris, 21, of Pleasanton went missing overnight on Saturday night in Fort Lauderdale.
-Police said his body was found Monday night in the New River in the city's downtown area and his death appears to be the result of an accidental drowning.
+Police said his body was found Monday night in the New River which traverses the city's downtown area.

+"The information gathered throughout our investigation led FLPD's Dive Team to search the New River near the area where he was last seen," said a police statement sent to KPIX.
+"Divers located his body on Monday night.
+At this time, his death appears to be an accidental drowning and no foul play is suspected."

 The South Florida Sun Sentinal reported Morris was out with three friends Saturday night and had texted his parents at about 11 p.m. that he was at a nightclub.
 His friends said they saw him there at 1 a.m. and lost track of him afterward, the Sun Sentinal said, citing a police report.